yshen4/yshen4.github.io/coding/javascript/devnotes.md

 ```
 The usage is the same, both function and class name can be used as element name, with attributes as input parameter (props), user defined components.

-With components, we can compose more complicated UI, for example, a list of greetings:
+With components, we can compose more complicated UI by referring to other components (predefined or user defined).
+For example, a list of greetings:
 ```
 function All() {
   return (<ul>